DanCarl857/Sample-Mobile-Apps/README.md

 # Sample-Mobile-Apps
-Repository to hold the sample apps I build as I learn mobile development.
+Repository to hold the sample apps

 ## Android Apps:
 * CurrencyConverter - Basic currency converter app from Dollars to Euros(exchange rate: .60)